-Youtube can be one of the most important resources for up and coming artists.
-Whether you are covering songs, or putting out your own music, it is essential you build your niche market and crowd.
+Whether you’re covering songs, or putting out your own music, it is essential you build your niche market and crowd.
 By putting your own spin on something new or old you can create a following and fanbase that will launch yourself into music success.
 If you’re already creating content and looking for tips on how to optimize your SEO, look here.

 Below are seven examples of different artists and how they did it.
 Please note that these artists were not made by YouTube alone, but heavily assisted by it:

 Jensen McRae gained viral attention for her viral parody of a Phoebe Bridgers song, but she is much more than a one time viral sensation.
-The LA based singer-songwriter has been writing tracks tinged with vulnerability for years now about her experience as a young person of Color in America.
-She uses her Youtube both as a musical and personal outlet, sharing vlogging and Q&A content with her fans in addition to her original music and cover songs.
+The LA based singer-songwriter has been writing tracks tinged with vulnerability for years now about her experience as a young person of color in America.
+She uses her Youtube as a musical and personal outlet, sharing vlogging and Q&A content with her fans and her original music and cover songs.
 Her content is raw, real, and true to herself.

 Tip: Place your strongest or most relevant/timely video as the pinned video on your channel.
 As you can see on Jensen’s channel, she has a beautiful song off of her debut EP Who Hurt You.
 Some artists also create “channel introductions” to welcome visitors to their page.
 These videos immediately grab the attention of the page visitor and increase views to the pinned video!